trueos/trueos-docs/trueos-handbook/install.rst

 .. figure:: images/install2b.png

 Starting on the left-hand side, these icons in the bottom navigation area allow you to:

 * access hardware compatibility information to quickly determine if the system's video card, Ethernet card, wireless device, and sound card are compatible with TrueOS®

-* manage :ref:`Network Manager` for a network installation or system restore

 * read that screen's Help text